ValerieOSD/WarThunderRPC/README.md

 Unfortunately some modes or vehicles aren't supported due to how the data is structured from the game itself, Naval vehicles show no data and will not work, it will show up as "Unknown vehicle".

-Your status might show up as "test drive" or that you are flying a "DUMMY_PLANE" during the first few seconds of a match, this is as far as I know unavoidable for now, but it should fix itself once you load in. :)

 ## How to Install